Trusted By:

 • Evaluation of projects in emerging markets

-• He trained as a lawyer at Cambridge and the Middle Temple and was called to the English bar.
+• Trained as a lawyer at Cambridge and the Middle Temple where he was called to the English bar.

-• 5 years with an American bank (Chase), the world’s largest financier of oil & gas projects, as a corporate relationship manager in New York and London.
+• Spent 5 years with Chase, an American bank, the world’s largest financier of oil & gas projects as a corporate relationship manager in New York and London.
 In the 5 years in this role, he was exposed to the development of the North Sea projects and petrochemicals.

-• 6 years: investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), primarily involved in mergers and acquisitions and corporate restructurings.
+• Spent 6 years in investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), which is primarily involved in mergers and acquisitions and corporate restructurings.

-• 6 years: CFO of a public group with a joint head office in the United States and Australia.
-In this role, he was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.
+• 6 years as CFO of a public group with a joint head office in the United States and Australia.
+In this role, he has engaged in 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.

-Our training has been designed to deliver a thorough understanding and the application of project finance in the context of infrastructure, power generation, and the extractive industries.
-It will identify the criteria that are applicable to Sponsors, Lenders, and professional services organisations.
+Redcliffe’s advanced project finance training has been designed to deliver a thorough understanding and application of project finance.
+This is in the context of infrastructure, power generation, and the extractive industries.
+It will identify the criteria that apply to sponsors, lenders, and professional services organisations.

-Our project finance training course commences with an overview of how the whole project financing approach works and what is involved – anticipating the content of the subsequent sessions.
-These financings are a spider’s web of contracts, so we then look at the complex issue of cross-border contractual enforcement, including Alternative Dispute Resolution Procedures.
-We then take a particular look at infrastructure projects, including PFI/PPP, which have characteristics that differ from other contexts of limited recourse transactions.
+Advanced Project Finance training begins with an overview of the entire project financing approach: how it works and what is involved.
+These financings are a spider’s web of contracts, so we look at the complex issue of cross-border contractual enforcement including Alternative Dispute Resolution Procedures.
+We then look at infrastructure projects, including PFI/PPP, with characteristics that differ from other contexts of limited recourse transactions.

-Our project financing course then moves into the structuring of the high-risk development phase of the project, followed by the structuring of risk management during the operating phase.
-Having identified the structuring of the project and its risk management, we then look at both the financier’s control of the project to promote debt serviceability and the Sponsor’s perspective of maximising the investment returns of the project.
+Training then moves into the structuring of the high-risk development phase of the project, followed by the structuring of risk management during the operating phase.
+Having identified the structuring of the project and its risk management, we then look at the financier’s control of the project to promote debt serviceability, as well as the Sponsor’s perspective of maximising the investment returns of the project.

 • Analyzing the project based on Financial and the associated possible risks and mitigations was excellent